Skip to main content

 Setup the Y-axis

-1. Click the add field icon next to the Y-axis to select the fare_amount for the data presented along the y-axis.
+1. Click the New icon. plus icon next to the Y-axis to select the fare_amount for the data presented along the y-axis.

 2. Click the field name you selected to view additional configuration options.